 Preparing for any kind of surgery is about making sure your experience is as comfortable as possible.
 Because of this, there are a number of preparations which are an important part of the pre-surgery process.
-You should always seek professional advice on your personal preparation, but here are some general tips which apply to the majority of patients who are preparing for vasectomy reversal surgery.
+You should always seek professional advice on your personal preparation, but here are some general tips which apply to the majority of patients who want to know how to prepare for vasectomy reversal surgery.

 – For a period of two weeks preceding your surgery, it is recommended that you steer clear of taking products containing aspirin.
 It is also advised that you avoid anti-inflammatory medication – this includes ibuprofen – for a one week period ahead of your surgery.
 The reason for this is the blood clotting prevention function these medicines have, meaning they can increase the possibility of bleeding occurring during the surgery, or after it.